Table comparing classful and classless addressing formats, with class types A to E, header labels, subnet mask information, and address ranges.

-Classful and Classless addressing are both terms that refer to a viewpoint on the structure of a subnetted IP address.
+Classful and Classless addressing are terms describing IP address structure, with classless addressing gaining prominence in the IPv6 transition.
 Classless addressing has a two-part view, and classful addressing has a three-part view.
 With classful addressing, the address always has an /8, /16, or /24 bit network prefix, based on the Class A, B, and C addressing rules.
-The end of both address types has a host part that uniquely identifies each host inside a network or sub-network.
-The classful address has a third part between the network and the host part, namely the subnet part of the address containing borrowed bits.
+The classful address includes a subnet part between the network and host portions, containing borrowed bits.

 Classful Addressing